allen880117/Simulated-Quantum-Annealing/README.md

 ## Introduction

-This project is aimed to implementing the simulated quantum annealing in HLS and reproduce the paper [[1]](https://ieeexplore.ieee.org/document/8918417).
+This project is aimed at implementing the simulated quantum annealing in HLS and reproduces the paper [[1]](https://ieeexplore.ieee.org/document/8918417).

-We exploit the inter-trotter parallelism and the intra-trotter parallelism by reffering to the [1], and design the interface which is more suitable our environment.
+We exploit the inter-trotter parallelism and the intra-trotter parallelism by referring to the [1] and design the interface which is more suitable for our environment.

-After the first on-board test, we furtherly add the pseudo random number generator into the kernel to speed up the wholse system.
+After the first onboard test, we furtherly add the pseudorandom number generator into the kernel to speed up the whole system.

 * [[1] Highly-Parallel FPGA Accelerator for Simulated Quantum Annealing](https://ieeexplore.ieee.org/document/8918417)